ziyangji/MCO-Menu-Checker-Online/README.md

 # MCO-Menu-Checker-Online
-A online preview of menus from RPI dining halls
+An online preview of menus from RPI dining halls